JessicaML/nycda-backend-exam/README.md

 ### 3 - Why do we use express.static() middleware?

 In order to use css and js files in a public directory within an express app.
+It wraps the send module in order to support client-side caching.

 ### 4 - What is favicon.ico ?